AshitMilne/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 2 The Social Contract.md

 Contracts are created as a utility (an instrument or tool) to allow complex civilizations to flourish.
 The word is derived from Latin.
-The prefix *con~* from *cum* (meaning together) while the term tract is from *trahere* meaning to draw, pull, drag.
-So a contract is a means for us to come together to gain traction and manifest a sum positive result.
-Something greater than what we might have achieved separately.
-Contracts are creative and in a practical sense they facilitate generation, productivity or if you will, fertility; you will note the synchronicity drawn from the primal reality of life's fundamental attraction.
+The prefix *con~* from *cum* (meaning together) while the term tract is from *trahere* meaning to draw, pull, or drag.
+So a contract is a means for us to come together to gain traction and manifest a sum positive result for mutual benefit: Something greater than that we would have achieved separately.
+Therefore contracts are creative and in a practical sense they facilitate generation, productivity or if you will, fertility; you will note the synchronicity drawn from the primal reality of that moment when life itself begins.
 This *seminal* moment of creation extends into the rest of our lives and it's why the discovery of one's *Calling* is important; turning us from the anguished scream of repressed identity to instead a discovery of our primal selves so that we may manifest productive outcomes.

 Legal contracts are drawn up to stipulate explicit terms: “If this, then that.”
 The structure is conditional, encoding obligations that arise from envisioned opportunities, which in turn enable the enjoyment of rights to a share of a fruitful outcome.
 There is a clearly defined cause and effect between obligation and right with the former preceding and resulting in another.
+So much for explicitly defined contracts.

+As a component of what we might comprehensively denote as *social contract*, in addition to the explicit legal contracts we are obligated to observe there are social norms.
+These introduce the idea of what we have implicitly agreed to be acceptable but not necessarily a matter of law.
+These are matters of good behaviour, decorum and taste.
+They also introduce areas where discretion may be applied; for example in a familiar context amongst people with the capacity of providing informed *consent*: for example, parents serving alcohol alongside meals to people (their children) who may technically be minors under the law.
+Another example is where a degree of convenience or ease is determined to be necessary.
+Perquisites or comforts provided as a component of one's responsibilities in a 'leadership' role (in government or at a firm) are another example; Here the informed consent of those ultimately responsible for shouldering the burden (taxpayer, consumer or shareholder) is implicitly assumed.
+Common sense suggests a degree of responsibility and deference to a sense of fairness and equity be exercised by officers lest credibility be compromised.

 Think of a society, not as complex as ours but still orderly and structured.
 Those of our indigenous communities.
 Or the first societies which formed; ones with *implicit* rules rather than the explicit ones we have today (i.e. law).
 Obligations, except for the very young *always* precede rights.
 For example you cannot claim a *rightful* share of gathered and hunted victual without first having participated and asserted *some* talent to express the feeling that you want to belong to a community.
 Invariably you will introspect on what that may be as you scan your immediate surroundings to find a gap that needs to be filled; a reality or truth which needs to be adjusted to align better with what your nascent community requires as it seeks comfort.
 In economy, you are *obligated* to stake a investment in order to affect a *return* on investment.
 In our health and welfare we are obligated to invest time, effort and care in relative youth to reap the return of a relatively comfortable old age.

 Now we may hallucinate in a moment of inconsiderateness, perhaps prompted by fear or a sense of scarcity, to model our reality differently.
 It seems trite and simplistic for example but simply using the term 'rights and obligations', placing the effect before the cause may have a profound and rippling impact on how we govern our relationships and transactions with one another.
 However, nor are rights and obligations enjoyed *simultaneously*.

-Here add behaviour online etc.